 In areas subject to high winds, earthquakes or tornadoes, maintaining wall strength is particularly important.
 Furthermore, studs with too much “meat” removed tend to bow and warp.
 Your building inspector will be on the lookout for overzealous notching and boring, so follow the rules.

 In reality, few walls ever out-and-out collapse during everyday duty from being riddled with too many holes and notches.
 But there are LOTS of cases in which unprotected or inadequately protected pipes and wires have been nicked and punctured by screws and nails.
-Any plumber or electrician will tell you that's what you REALLY need to
+Any plumber or electrician will tell you that's what you REALLY need to watch out for!

 The National Electrical Code requires holes containing non-metallic cable (often called Romex) or flexible metal-clad cable (the type you buy with the wires already in it) be set back 1-1/4 in. or more from the edge of a stud (Fig. A) to protect the wires from nails and screws.
 (The 1-1/4-in. screws and nails used to secure 1/2-in. drywall penetrate the studs about 3/4 in.)
 Most electricians keep their inspector happy by drilling 3/4-in. holes dead center on a 3-1/2 in. wide stud.
 This gives them a hole large enough to run two electrical cables and leave 1-3/8 in. of protective wood on each side.
 If they need to run more wires, they'll drill more holes directly above the others.
 If a hole comes any closer than 1-1/4 in., your inspector will make you install a 1/16-in. thick protective metal plate (Fig. A).
 Available in 3-in. and longer lengths, the plates can be found at home centers and hardware stores.